narrator0/ntubagb-betsite/README.md

 # NTUBAGB Website Guide
 ## Introduction

-This is the website made for NTUBAGB for the use to collect information of videos, pictures, and data.
-The purpose of this ducumentation is to help someone whoever is in charge of managing this website can do his or her work done.
+This is the website made for NTUBAGB for the use of collecting information of videos, pictures, and data.
+The purpose of this ducumentation is to help someone whoever is in charge of managing this website do his or her work done.

 > This guide is for those who has no background in coding.